jakutis/jakutis.github.io/_posts/2013-10-31-sleep-hygiene.markdown

 After wake up:

 - wake up
-- ASAP #1: get sunlight (e.g. open curtains, go outside)
+- immediately #1: get sunlight (e.g. open curtains, go outside)
-- ASAP #2: go get a glass of cold water (e.g. from the tap, bottle, well)
+- immediately #2: go get a glass of cold water (e.g. from the tap, bottle, well)
-- ASAP #3: have at least 10min exercise
+- immediately #3: have at least 10min exercise
-- ASAP #4: have breakfast
+- immediately #4: have breakfast

 Before sleep:

-- after 18:00: do not look at any electronic screens (especially the back-litten blue screens, only with the unavoidable exceptions, like journal or porn, but with lowest brightness setting)
-- after 18:00: do not take any foods or fluids
 - as early as possible: ventilate the bedroom with at most 21°C fresh air (e.g. turn on AC, open all windows)
 - at least 5h before sleep: have at least 10min exercise
+- after 18:00: watch electronic screens for as short a time as possible (allow only activities that improve falling asleep, using the lowest brightness setting)
+- after 18:00: take as little foods or fluids as possible
-- just before #5: prepare the clothes and other things for tomorrow
+- just before #6: prepare the clothes and other things for tomorrow
-- just before #4: write down your thoughts (if not dark yet - with a pen on a paper journal, so that no need for bright ambient light, and if dark - on an iPad with lowest brightness)
-- just before #3: until feeling tired and sleepy read a physical book that is not stimulating
+- just before #5: write a journal entry
-- just before #2: have a hot bath or shower
+- just before #4: have a hot bath or shower
-- just before #1: make the bedroom as dark as possible (or wear eyemask)
+- just before #3: make the bedroom as dark as possible (or wear eyemask)
-- just before #0: make the bedroom as silent as possible (or wear earplugs)
+- just before #2: make the bedroom as silent as possible (or wear earplugs)
-- just before #-1: get into bed on the back with covers, without a pillow and without clothes, but with warm enough socks
+- just before #1: get into bed on the back with covers, without a pillow and without clothes, but with warm enough socks
-- just before #-2: if not falling asleep after 20min, have sex
-- just before #-3: if not falling asleep, do sleep meditation (e.g. deep breathing and listening, or Headspace -> Singles -> On-the-go -> Sleep #2 meditation, or direct the mind to the body, think about how it feels, think through the day from start to finish in 30s, scan the body from bottom to top, all the time switching off the muscles, start counting down from 1000)
+- just before #0: if not feeling sleepy, then relax: have sex, read a book or meditate (e.g. deep breathing and listening, or Headspace -> Singles -> On-the-go -> Sleep #2 meditation, or direct the mind to the body, think about how it feels, think through the day from start to finish in 30s, scan the body from bottom to top, all the time switching off the muscles, start counting down from 1000)
 - sleep

 ---